Points on Your Driver's License Have Consequences

 While the accident that caused your injuries may be the complete fault of another party, insurance companies can use your history of reckless driving to their advantage to try and paint you as potentially at fault.
-Insurance companies will use any means at their disposal to reduce or even deny your right to compensation for car accident injuries.
-An insurance company will take any opportunity to paint you as uncredible or reckless to reduce your compensation and keep their profits up.
+Insurance companies will use any means to reduce or deny your right to compensation for car accident injuries.
+An insurance company will take any opportunity to paint you as incredible or reckless to reduce your compensation and keep their profits up.

-For example, if the reason you have points on your license is because of an accident caused by speeding, you may face an uphill battle seeking compensation for an accident where you were sideswiped by another car but you were speeding.
+For example, suppose you have points on your license is because of an accident caused by speeding.
+You may face an uphill battle seeking compensation for an accident where you were sideswiped by another car but were speeding.
 Any auto accident involving reckless driving behavior you committed in the past can affect your settlement or award.

 How to Get Points Off Your License

-For some traffic violations, you may be able to take a state-approved driver improvement course to reduce points on your driving license.
-By taking one of these classes, you can not only remove points from your record, but you may also be able to hold onto your same insurance rate if the citation was not associated with an accident.
+For some traffic violations, you may be able to take a state-approved basic driver improvement course to reduce points on your driving license.
+By taking one of these classes, you can not only remove points from your record, but you may also be able to hold on to your same insurance rate if the citation was not associated with an accident.

 In Florida, you may only attend a defensive driving course for a point reduction once every 12 months and no more than five times in a ten-year period.
 If you hold a commercial driver's license (CDL) or have committed a criminal driving violation, you are not eligible for a driver improvement course in Florida.